-A lipohaemarthrosis results from an intra-articular fracture with escape of fat and blood from the bone marrow into the joint, and is most frequently seen in the knee, associated with a tibial plateau fracture or distal femoral fracture.
-They have also been described in the hip, shoulder and elbow 1-2.
+Lipohaemarthrosis results from an intra-articular fracture with escape of fat and blood from the bone marrow into the joint, and is most frequently seen in the knee, associated with a tibial plateau fracture or distal femoral fracture; rarely a patellar fracture.
+They have also been described in hip, shoulder, and elbow fractures 1,2.

-As is well recognised fat floats on water.
-The fatty marrow therefore separates from the water based blood and layers above it, forming a fat-fluid level (also known as FBI sign) which can be seen on all modalities.
+It is well known that fat floats on water as it is less dense.
+The fatty marrow separates from the water-based blood and layers above it, forming a fat-fluid level (also known as the FBI sign).
+This can be seen on all modalities.

 The fat-fluid level is seen on any horizontal beam radiograph, such that the beam is tangential to the fat-blood interface.
-In the knee this best achieved with a cross-table horizontal lateral view, where a long horizontal line is seen in the suprapatellar pouch.
-Ideally the patient has been lying in that position for 5 or so minutes to allow the fat and blood to adequately separate 1.
+In the knee this is best achieved with a cross-table horizontal lateral view, where a long horizontal line is seen in the suprapatellar pouch.
+Ideally the patient has been lying in that position for ~5 minutes to allow the fat and blood to adequately separate 1.

-It is also important to remember that a simple haemarthrosis can separate into serum and red-cells (haematocrit effect) and create a subtle fluid-fluid level.
+It is also important to remember that a simple haemarthrosis can separate into serum and red cells (haematocrit effect) and create a subtle fluid-fluid level.
 This should not be mistaken for a lipohaemarthrosis 2.
-In some cases all three layers can be seen.
+In some cases, all three layers can be seen, a so-called lipohydrohaemathrosis.

 CT and MRI